Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/visualizing-your-results.md

 ![](/assets/psth_response.png)

-Let us focus on the leaf of tree browser,  PSTH is computed and stored for different epoch group.
+Let us focus on the leaf of tree browser, the PSTH feature is computed and stored for different epoch group.
 First, on the node`stimTime = 20` , and second on the node`stimTime = 500.`As explained in the building analysis steps, the computed feature is percolated to the upper nodes.
 Hence,  the node`intensity == 1`will have access to PSTH of both the groups.

 On selecting the node `intensity == 1` and checking the `Iterate Features`, from Tree Browser.
-It is possible to iterate through two PSTH plot using `Next `and `Previous `button
+It is possible to iterate through two PSTH plot using `Next`and `Previous`button

 ![](/assets/feature_iteration)